HighScope

 The HighScope Educational Research Foundation (known as HighScope or High/Scope) studies methods of early childhood education based on the methods of the 1962 Perry Preschool study.
-It was founded in 1970 by psychologist David Weikart.
+It was founded in 1970 by psychologist David P. Weikart.

 The Perry Preschool study has been noted for its "large effects on educational attainment, income, criminal activity, and other important life outcomes, sustained well into adulthood".

 The philosophy behind HighScope is based on child development theory and research, originally drawing on the work of Jean Piaget and John Dewey.
 The curriculum was further developed to incorporate Lev Vygotsky's zone of proximal development and Jerome Bruner's related strategy of adult scaffolding.
 This method emphasizes the role of adults to support each child at their current developmental level and help them build upon it under a model of "shared control," where activities are both child-initiated and adult-guided.
 The adults working with the children see themselves more as facilitators or partners, rather than as managers or supervisors.